 - Alison LeFlore, AICP, Planning Consultant

 - Adrianne Schaefer-Borrego, Planning Consultant

 - Allentza Mitchel, Powerful Pathways Principal

-B5: Seeing the 'Unseen' in Devens, MA - A Biometric Study to Understand the ‘Unconscious' Human Experience of a New Development
+B5: Seeing the 'Unseen' in Devens, MA - A Biometric Study to Understand the ‘Unconscious' Human Experience of a New Development - PRESENTATION

 In this pilot study, we assess a new residential development using software that tracks how people view buildings and streetscapes.
 Data from images, assessed with emulation software (3M’s Visual Attention Software), show how elements of a new residential street draw the eye and can predict ease of walkability and way-finding.
 CM: 1.25.

 - Justin B. Hollander, PhD, AICP, Associate Professor, Tufts University

 - Peter Lowitt, FAICP, Director, Devens Enterprise Commission, MA

 - Neil Angus, AICP, Environmental Planner, Devens Enterprise Commission, MA

 1:00 p.m. to 2:15 p.m. - Networking Lunch and Student Mentor Lunch